AlexMercedCoder/tutorialblog/content/blog/2026/2026-06-08-agentic-lakehouse-concurrency-isolation-contracts.md

 The vendor-neutral reading is straightforward.
 If the underlying table and catalog standards get stronger, buyers get more freedom to choose the right engine for each job.
 Snowflake, Microsoft, ClickHouse, Atlan, Dremio, and the open-source Iceberg ecosystem all point to the same market reality: data platforms are becoming multi-engine and agent-facing.

-The Dremio-favorable reading is also clear.
-Dremio has been arguing that the winning architecture is open, federated, semantic, and fast.
-That argument gets stronger as Iceberg, Polaris-style catalogs, REST security patterns, semantic layers, and MCP-style tool interfaces become normal parts of the conversation.

 ## How the architecture works